frostime/sy-query-view/README.md

 ## 7. Other Usage Suggestions

+### My code in the embed block is not responding, what should I do?

+Since the code in the embed block is executed within a `Function`​ object, errors during execution may not appear in the console.

+In such cases, it is essential to learn how to debug your JavaScript code and carefully check if there are any mistakes.

+If possible, it is more recommended to edit your code in an external editor, where syntax highlighting and other prompts can help avoid many low-level errors.

 ### How to Debug DataView Code?

 You can add `debugger`​ in the code and open the developer mode.
 When it runs to this line, it will automatically enter the breakpoint mode, and then you can debug the program.